blualg/m-ovito/doc/manual/usage/import.rst

 Positioning objects in the scene
 --------------------------------

-OVITO places all imported datasets in the same standard position in the scene's global coordinate system.
+OVITO Pro places all imported datasets in the same standard position in the scene's global coordinate system.
 Thus, multiple datasets will at first appear superimposed in the same spatial location, which may not be what you want.

 In order to change this, you can move individual objects around and arrange them in the scene as needed.